nicholasbierman/instantsearch-app/customer-questions.md

 Thanks for reaching out.
 I appreciate your feedback on the new dashboard design and will be sure to forward that to our product team.

 To clear or delete an index, you can alo use the Algolia API with the [`index.delete()`](https://www.algolia.com/doc/api-reference/api-methods/delete-index/) and [`index.clearObjects()`](https://www.algolia.com/doc/api-reference/api-methods/clear-objects/) methods, respectively.
-These methods will have the same effect as performing them from the dashboard and will save you those extra clicks as your team is iterating.
+These methods will have the same effect as those within the dashboard and will save you those extra clicks as your team is iterating.

 Here's a link to our [installation documentation](https://www.algolia.com/doc/api-client/getting-started/install/javascript/?client=javascript) for the API client.